rhgraysonii/ember-queue/README.md

 own. __DONE__
 - As a student, I want to be able to say I no longer need help so a teacher doesn't have to come over anymore. __DONE__
-- As a teacher, I want students to request help using their full name and picture so I can better associate student names and faces.
-- As a student, I want to see number I am in line so I can have an idea of how long I'll have to wait.
 - As a teacher, I want to see statistics on how long tickets are staying open so I know if I'm reaching students in a timely manner.